Ann Lamont

 Ann Lamont (née Huntress; born October 29, 1956) is an American venture capitalist and the First Lady of Connecticut.
-She is the wife of Governor of Connecticut Ned Lamont.
+She is married to Governor of Connecticut Ned Lamont.

 Early life and education

-Lamont was born in Whitefish Bay, Wisconsin to Betsy Ann (née Whiteside) and Carroll B. Huntress, Jr. She received a bachelor's degree in political science from Stanford University in 1979.
+Lamont was born in Whitefish Bay, Wisconsin, to Betsy Ann (née Whiteside) and Carroll B. Huntress Jr. She received a bachelor's degree in political science from Stanford University in 1979.

 Career

-Lamont is a founder and managing partner at the venture capital company Oak HC/FT.
-In 2006, the New York Times described her as "one of the most successful women ever in the lofty realm of venture capital."
-In 2007, she was named number 50 in Forbes Midas List.

-She is currently a board member of Advise Health Holdings, Brightline, CareBridge, Clearco, Main Street Health, Modern Age, Quartet, Truepill, Vesta Health and VillageMD.
+Lamont is co-founder and managing partner of venture capital firm Oak HC/FT, which she founded with Andrew Adams in 2014.
+In 2026, Oak HC/FT raised nearly $2 billion to invest in healthcare and financial services companies.
+Lamont has invested in companies including Athenahealth, CareBridge, Chai Discovery, Devoted Health, Fundamental, and Genzyme.
+She has been included on Forbes Midas List, an annual ranking of venture capital investors, seven times, most recently in 2026.

 Personal life

-Lamont was married on September 10, 1983 to businessman and politician Ned Lamont.
-They reside in Greenwich and have three children: Emily, Lindsay, and Teddy.
+Lamont was married on September 10, 1983, to businessman and politician Ned Lamont.
+They reside in Greenwich and have three children.